Why the MBA is the Best Degree for a Business Career

 Full-time students can complete their MBA in as little as a year and study together as a cohort throughout their program on the Durham campus.
-Residencies are built into the program, allowing students to spend three days on Wall Street in New York City and 10 days in China.
-In this program, you can also help a company solve a business problem by taking part in a capstone corporate consulting project.
+Residencies are built into the program, allowing students to have a meaningful international experience, you can also help a company solve a business problem by taking part in a capstone corporate consulting project.

 “At Paul College we are so proud of our online MBA, 81% of our faculty teaching in the program are tenure track and research-active,” Akdeniz said.
 “Students are not only getting the fundamentals, but they are learning from faculty with the newest piece of knowledge in that area.”

 What does UNH’s MBA have to offer international students?